Meiji Constitution: Organs of government

 The Emperor of Japan had the right to exercise executive authority, and to appoint and dismiss all government officials.
 The Emperor also had the sole rights to declare war, make peace, conclude treaties, dissolve the lower house of Diet, and issue Imperial ordinances in place of laws when the Diet was not in session.
-Most importantly, command over the Imperial Japanese Army and Imperial Japanese Navy was directly held by the Emperor, and not the Diet.
-The Meiji Constitution provided for a cabinet consisting of Ministers of State who answered to the Emperor rather than the Diet, and to the establishment of the Privy Council.
-Not mentioned in the Constitution were the genrō, an inner circle of advisors to the Emperor, who wielded considerable influence.
+Most importantly, command over the Imperial Japanese Army and Imperial Japanese Navy was directly held by the Emperor and not the Prime Minister, the Cabinet or the Diet.
+The Meiji Constitution provided for a imperial cabinet consisting of Ministers of State who answered to the Emperor rather than the Diet, and to the establishment of the Privy Council.
+Not mentioned in the Constitution were the genrō, an inner circle of advisors/elders to the Emperor, who wielded considerable influence.

+While the Constitution did not explicitly state that the military had the right to appoint the cabinet, it created a structural loophole that gave the military de facto power to control the formation and survival of the cabinet.
+The most potent tool was the rule that the Army Minister and the Navy Minister had to be active-duty officers (a general or lieutenant-general for the Army, and an admiral or vice-admiral for the Navy).
+Because the military branches appointed their own ministers, they could refuse to nominate one, or order their serving minister to resign.
+Without these ministers, the Prime Minister could not have formed or maintained an existing Cabinet, effectively giving the military veto power over the civilian government.
+Article 11 further established that the Emperor had supreme command of the Army and Navy, allowing the military to report directly to the Emperor that bypassed the civilian chain of command entirely.

 Under the Meiji Constitution, a legislature, the Diet, was established with two houses.
 The Upper House, or House of Peers consisted of members of the Imperial Family, hereditary peerage and members appointed by the Emperor.
 The Lower House, or House of Representatives was directly elected by all males who paid at least 15 yen in property taxes, effectively limiting the suffrage to 1.1 percent of the population.
 These qualifications were loosened in 1900 and 1919 with universal adult male suffrage introduced in 1925.
 The Emperor shared legislative authority with the Diet, and no measure could become law without the agreement of the Emperor and the Diet.
 On the other hand, the Diet was given the authority to initiate legislation, approve all laws, and approve the budget.

+While the Imperial Diet included representatives from colonies in its later years, the Constitution was primarily intended for Japanese people proper (naichi), and colonial subjects were often governed by special regulations rather than the full set of rights afforded to Japanese citizens.